jensstein/oandbackup/FAQ.md

 Another mistake, which might happen is, that you set a filters, which lead to an empty result.

+### What should I do, when I get the "No SAF manager" message?

+> "There's no file manager to manage SAF.
+Maybe you've disabled the built-in file manager.
+Please restore it or re-enable it."

+You may wanna read about [SAF](#why-is-nb-so-slow) first.

+   This message and the details already tell you what's wrong.
+You have to have the default file manager app (normally called "Files") installed, which is an integral part of the system and is not supposed to be removed nor disabled.
+It's not just an app to read, copy, move files.
+SAF framework uses it as a provider e.g. for the file selection dialog (which is also needed by other apps, not only for NB).
+Afawk other file managers can't do that.

+   It is not yet known if other SAF supporting file manager can take over that job, e.g. if they are installed as system app, or if there's more to it (feel free to report if you find a way to replace the default file manager).
+A lot of users (including some contributors to NB) use e.g. MiXplorer for file management too, as it is much more advanced than the stock one, but still the default one stays.
+It doesn't hurt anyway.

+   The "Files" app doesn't take any resources that would be freed by disabling it.
+So it's not worth to even think about it.
+When weighing the risk of damaging something vs. the expected gain (~zero) it should be very clear.

+   Some allegories which may help to better understand it:
+* It might help to think of if it as of the Windows Explorer.
+Did you ever uninstall it?
+* "I never used the roof of my car, I don't need it and it's bloat... so I removed it.
+Now why is it wet in my car, when it rains?
+What a shitty car ..."

 ### I do not see the app which is currently backed up in the notification during batch or scheduled backups.

 *obsolate beginning with version 8* - see also [What does the notification of schedules and batch jobs tell me?](#what-does-the-notification-of-schedules-and-batch-jobs-tell-me)